What does the Bible say about blaming others?

 Never trust in man, but put your full trust in the Lord.
 On the Day of Judgment you can’t say, “that false teacher deceived me.”
 Why did you follow the false teachings?

 Why didn’t you read God’s Word yourself instead of going with evil?
 God is not mocked.
-Blaming someone for your wrongs will not take you to Heaven.
+Blaming someone for your wrongs is not an excuse.
 Take responsibility, do what’s right, and confess your sins.

 1. Romans 2:1 You, therefore, have no excuse, you who pass judgment on someone else, for at whatever point you judge another, you are condemning yourself, because you who pass judgment do the same things.

 2. Romans 2:3 So when you, a mere human being, pass judgment on them and yet do the same things, do you think you will escape God’s judgment?

 3. Matthew 7:3-5 Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ when there is the log in your own eye?
 You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.